scando1993/thingsboard.github.io/docs/services/trainings.md

 * TOC
 {:toc}

-### ThingsBoard Basics
+### Pacificsoft Basics

-Learn how ThingsBoard platform helps businesses to implement IoT use cases and support IoT solutions.
+Learn how Pacificsoft platform helps businesses to implement IoT use cases and support IoT solutions.

-This training session will provide you with the basic understanding of ThingsBoard features and how they can be used in your IoT product.
+This training session will provide you with the basic understanding of Pacificsoft features and how they can be used in your IoT product.

 **Agenda:**